INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 Their sweets are made by hand daily, without any additives.

 You seriously need to check out the “fish bowl” sweet, shown above.

 It is the cutest edible cake I’ve ever seen in my life!

-Where to buy Royce Chocolate in Tokyo
+No.5: Where to buy Royce Chocolate in Tokyo

 The best place to buy Royce chocolate in Tokyo is at Narita Airport and Haneda Airport.
 Both airports have multiple duty free outlets selling them.